FOR IMMEDIATE RELEASE: NOVEMBER 15, 2022

 GOVERNOR WALZ ANNOUNCES NEW ROUND OF FREE COVID TESTS AHEAD OF HOLIDAYS

 Four additional tests per household will be available in advance of the Thanksgiving holiday.
 Minnesotans who have previously ordered tests are again able to receive four additional tests per household at order your free at-home rapid tests on mn.gov/covid19.

 Rapid Antigen Tests available to Mille Lacs County residents.

 Please pick up at the Community & Veteran Services Office at 525 2nd Street SE, Milaca.
-Supplies are limited and masks and tests are distributed on a first come, first served basis until gone.
+Supplies are limited and tests are distributed on a first come, first served basis until gone.

 No vaccination clinics are scheduled at this time.
 Please check back for updates or use Find My Vaccine/COVID-19 Updates and Information to find the closest provider near you.

 COVID-19 Vaccine updates (as of 11/17/2022)

 - On Wednesday Oct.12, the Center for Disease Control and Prevention (CDC) recommended that all people ages 5 years and older receive one bivalent mRNA booster dose at least 2 months after completion of a monovalent primary series or previously received monovalent booster dose.

 - Pfizer and Moderna Bivalent Vaccines authorized by FDA 8/31/2022 and recommended by CDC on 9/1/2022.
 NOTE: these vaccines are not authorized to be used as primary.